Regd.No.: 126198/071/072

 We are grateful to Team Himalaya for this wonderful, enjoyable adventure Everest Three High Passes Treks.

-It was a wonderful and best ways to experience all of high scenic Khumbu region from east to west.
+It was a wonderful and best way to experience all of the high scenic Khumbu region from east to west.
 Although it was quite tough and strenuous on some areas of climb and long descent.
-I found Cho-La pass was quite tough compared to other two high passes of Kongma and Renjo-La.
-But at the end on completing each passes makes you feel in high spirits and energetic.
+I found the Cho-La pass was quite tough compared to the other two high passes of Kongma and Renjo-La.
+But at the end completing each pass makes you feel in high spirits and energetic.

 Daily